pyne/pyne/docs/install/supported.rst

  * Ubuntu 18.04 - x86_64

-Installation is supported on Ubuntu and MacOS.
+Installation and use is supported on Ubuntu and MacOS.